ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 They enable you to say things like "I have finished my work" or "can you do this task for me?".<br/>
 It is nice to have them around, particularly in a professional setting.<br/>
 We find requirements on both ends - planning and testing - but what about coding?<br/>
-They are nowhere to be found in our code.<br/>
 They shape our code, but the requirement itself is nowhere to be found - they have no place.<br/>
 Not a great way to treat your friend.<br/>